1bool/MyWorkEnv/README.md

 Tested on Ubuntu, Fedora, and MacOS.
 Welcome fork and customize to your personal favor.

 ## The setup including
-Install and configure vim/gvim with necessary plugins to be like a powerful IDE.
+Install and configure vim/gvim with necessary plugins to make it like a powerful IDE.
 Install and configure tmux and bash with powerline fancy prompt.

 ## Screenshot